webxos/macroslow/docs/alchemist-guide.md

-# Alchemist User Guide
+## Alchemist User Guide

 # Overview

-The Alchemist is a model training agent within the WebXOS 2025 Vial MCP SDK, designed to orchestrate machine learning workflows using PyTorch and integrate with The Mechanic for resource management.
+The Alchemist is a model training agent within a MCP SDK, designed to orchestrate machine learning workflows using PyTorch and integrate with The Mechanic for resource management.

 # Getting Started

 Configure Environment:Copy .env.example to .env and update with your credentials.
 Run the Application:docker-compose up -d helm install webxos ./deploy/helm/mcp-stack -f deploy/helm/mcp-stack/alchemist.yaml

 # Features